RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Methods

 To complete the text-to-SQL dataset, we also generate a natural language question for each synthesized SQL query.
 Questions are initially produced using question templates paired with each query template: when input slots in a SQR template are instantiated, the corresponding slots in the associated question template are filled to yield a natural language question.

-While this templated approach ensures semantic alignment between questions and SQL queries, the resulting language may not reflect how a human would naturally phrase the question.
-Although adding additional language templates can partially mitigate this issue, template-based generation still tends to produce rigid or unnatural phrasing.

-To improve fluency and introduce greater syntactic diversity, we apply a lightweight rephrasing step using a large language model (LLM).
-We first prompt the LLM to generate a brief description of each database by providing the schema and the first three rows of every table, which helps disambiguate poorly named or ambiguous columns.
-For each generated question, we then ask the LLM to rephrase the template-based question given the original question, its corresponding SQL query, the database description, and three similar question–query examples from Spider.
-This process encourages more natural, domain-specific phrasing that better reflects how a human might ask the question.
-The full rephrasing prompt is shown in Figure \ref{fig:full_rephrasing_prompt} of Appendix \ref{sec:app_prompts}.
+While this templated approach ensures semantic alignment between questions and SQL queries, the resulting language may not reflect how a human would phrase it and is often not grammatical.
+While additional language templates can partially mitigate this issue, template-based generation still tends to produce rigid or unnatural phrasing.
+To address this, we apply a lightweight rephrasing step using an LLM.
+We first use the LLM to generate a brief description of each database based on the schema and first three rows of every table, which helps disambiguate poorly named or ambiguous columns.
+For each generated question, we then prompt the LLM to rephrase the template-based question given the original question, its corresponding SQL query, the database description, and three similar question–query examples from Spider.
+This encourages more natural, domain-specific phrasing that better reflects how a human might ask the question.
+The full rephrasing prompt is shown in Figure \ref{fig:full_rephrasing_prompt} of Appendix \ref{app:question_generation_ablations}.